Heavily-Trafficked Corridor Receives Much-Needed Improvements

-Key considerations were focused on right-of-way (ROW) access and how to maintain traffic through the area during construction.
-To avoid any acquisitions and streamline the environmental process, the city wanted construction confined to the existing right-of-way (ROW).
-Multiple industries employing several hundred people just east of the project corridor, as well as four commercial businesses, a mobile home community, public dog park, cultural center, and 15 residential driveways within the corridor, required it to remain open to traffic.
+The key design and construction considerations were focused on right-of-way (ROW) access and the need to maintain traffic flow during the reconstruction process.
+To avoid any new acquisitions and streamline the environmental permitting process, the city requested that construction be confined to the existing ROW.
+Further, four commercial businesses, a mobile home community, a public dog park, cultural center, 15 residential driveways, and multiple industries just to the east of the project corridor that employ several hundred people required that the roadway remain open to traffic at all times.

-Iowa’s First Project Use of Temporary Traffic Signals
+Iowa’s First Use of Temporary Driveway Assistance Devices

-To maintain traffic access during construction, Snyder & Associates reviewed alternatives for temporary lanes to maintain two-way traffic.
-All were deemed too expensive and/or would require additional grading outside the existing ROW.
-The use of temporary signals, pilot cars, and flaggers to maintain traffic was also considered, but would reduce the project into smaller segments, take longer to complete, and be more expensive.
+Snyder & Associates reviewed several alternatives for temporary lanes to maintain two-way traffic.
+All were deemed too expensive or would require additional grading outside of the existing ROW.
+The use of temporary signals, pilot cars, and flaggers were also considered.
+However, these options would reduce the project into smaller segments, take longer to complete, and be more expensive.

-Greg Karssen, PE, researched an innovative temporary, traffic signal.
-Placed at each driveway within the corridor, these portable signals can be synchronized with mainline temporary road signals to properly route driveway and side street traffic with east and westbound mainline traffic.
-When a driver exits a business or residence, the temporary driveway signal is activated and the direction of travel is selected.
-The green cycle of the temporary mainline signal is activated to merge driveway traffic into mainline traffic.
-Mainline temporary signals use radar detection to facilitate mainline traffic flow and are programmed to adjust the timing of the green cycle based on traffic volume.
+Greg Karssen, PE, with Snyder & Associates researched an innovative, temporary traffic signal solution.
+When placed at each driveway entrance within the corridor, these portable signals can be synchronized with mainline, temporary road signals to properly route driveway and side street traffic with the mainline traffic.
+When a driver exits a business or residence, the temporary driveway signal is activated and the proper direction of travel is selected.
+The green cycle of the temporary mainline signal is then activated to merge driveway traffic into mainline traffic.
+The temporary signals use radar detection to facilitate traffic flow and are programmed to adjust the timing of the green cycle based on traffic volume.

-The use of these signals allows one-lane, two-way traffic through the work zone without the need to construct a wide temporary pavement platform or use pilot cars or flaggers.
-Also, the distance between mainline signals is increased, which lengthens work segments allowing work to be completed more efficiently with fewer stages.
+The use of these temporary signals allows one-lane, two-way traffic through the work zone and prevents the need to construct a temporary pavement platform, or use pilot cars or flaggers.
+An added benefit of this method is the distance between mainline signals is increased.
+This lengthens the work segments which allows work to be completed more efficiently with fewer stages.

-The East Second Street Improvement project was the first project in the state of Iowa suited for the implementation of individual, temporary traffic signals to direct the flow of traffic for property owners.
-The Iowa DOT had been interested in their use but didn’t have the right project suited for their use prior to East Second Street.
+The Iowa DOT had long been interested in using temporary signals to manage traffic access from residential and business driveways.
+The East Second Street project was the first in the state of Iowa suited for the implementation of individual, temporary traffic signals to direct the flow of traffic for property owners.

-Snyder & Associates also investigated issues concerning the existing water main within the project corridor, which had experienced 16 breaks in 13 years, and the existing sanitary sewer due to frequent blockages.
+Snyder & Associates also investigated issues concerning the existing water main within the project corridor.
+This main had experienced 16 breaks in a 13 year period.
 It was discovered that corrosive soils within the project corridor were contributing to the water main breaks.
-Replacement and relocation of the water main to an area outside of the new paving and storm sewer were included with the project.
+The replacement and relocation of the water main to an area outside of the new paving and storm sewer area were included with the project.

-The sanitary sewer was found to have a several hundred foot stretch with little slope.
-Within this area, sewage flow was slowed and the water cooled, causing fats from two meat processing plants located upstream to coagulate and clog the line.
+Also, the sanitary sewer along the corridor was found to have a several hundred foot-long stretch with inadequate slope.
+Sewage flow was slowed in this section, allowing the water to cool.
+This caused fats from two meat processing plants located upstream to coagulate and clog the line.
 As a result, thousands of dollars per year were spent to remove clogs.
-To improve flow and reduce maintenance costs, the sanitary sewer needs to be replaced and steepened.
+To improve flow and reduce maintenance costs, the sanitary sewer was replaced and the slope was increased.